htarold/openvent/README.md

 I expect the weak points in the design to be the servo and the kink valve, but as of this writing the prototype has been running non-stop 18 days as of this writing without failure.
+**Edit** The system ran until July 1 and failed at the kink valve as expected.

 ## Operationalising
 In order to make a useable model, some changes must be made.